Keep the "Wild" in Wildlife

 National parks are great places to view wildlife in their natural habitat.
 However, once animals become accustomed to people, they are in danger of losing their "wildness".
 Habituated animals (those that have lost their natural fear of humans) can be dangerous because they appear docile and may come too close to humans.
 By acting responsibly, you can help ensure that future generation have an opportunity to see wildlife that is truly wild.

 Parks Canada has a Responsibility to protect wildlife and their habitat.
-With your cooperation, bears and people can co-exist.
+With your cooperation, bears, wolves, cougars and people can co-exist.